-- 1 PREPARE establishes the user-defined query specification in the XSQLDA structure used for output. - 2 DECLARE CURSOR establishes a name for the cursor and specifies the query to perform. - 3 OPEN executes the query, builds the results table, and positions the cursor at the start of the table. - 4 FETCH retrieves a single row at a time from the results table for program processing. - 5 CLOSE releases system resources when all rows are retrieved.
+- 1 PREPARE establishes the user-defined query specification in the XSQLDA structure used for output. - 2 DECLARE CURSOR establishes a name for the cursor and specifies the query to perform. - 3 OPEN executes the guery, builds the results table, and positions the cursor at the start of the table. - 4 FETCH retrieves a single row at a time from the results table for program processing. - 5 CLOSE releases system resources when all rows are retrieved.

 The following three sections describe how to declare a DSQL cursor, how to open it, and how to fetch rows using the cursor.
-For more information about creating and filling XSQLDA structures, and preparing DSQL queries with PREPARE, see Chapter 13, "Using Dynamic SQL."
-For more information about closing a cursor, see "Closing the Cursor" on page 6-41.
+For more information about creating and filling XSQLDA structures, and preparing DSQL queries with PREPARE, see "Using Dynamic SQL."For more information about closing a cursor, see "Closing the Cursor".